-- A Katherine Johnson released an autobiography titled Reaching for the Moon. - B Katherine Johnson was one of the women portrayed in the movie Hidden Figures. - © Katherine Johnson retired from NASA after three decades of work there. - (D) Katherine Johnson worked on a mission that sent astronauts to the moon.
+- (A) Katherine Johnson released an autobiography titled Reaching for the Moon. - B Katherine Johnson was one of the women portrayed in the movie Hidden Figures. - c Katherine Johnson retired from NASA after three decades of work there. - (b) Katherine Johnson worked on a mission that sent astronauts to the moon.

 - A Remembered and recalled

 - B Accuracy and carelessness

 - © Famous and unknown

-- Numerous and few
+- D Numerous and few

-Question 5 This Article would be most useful as a source for a student research project on .
-(A) The outstanding accomplishments of former NASA astronaut John Glenn (B) NASA's contributions to modern-day technology © Successful women in the fields of science, technology, engineering, and math (D) Katherine Johnson's childhood years in West Virginia Question 6 Based on the Article, the reader can tell that .
+This Article would be most useful as a source for a student research project on .

+- (A) The outstanding accomplishments of former NASA astronaut John Glenn - (B) NASA's contributions to modern-day technology - © Successful women in the fields of science, technology, engineering, and math - (b) Katherine Johnson's childhood years in West Virginia

 (A) In 1953, Katherine Johnson was likely not surprised to learn that the National Advisory Committee for Aeronautics was interested in hiring African American women.

-(B) Katherine Johnson was a respected public figure who enjoyed the spotlight during her career, which spanned three decades at NASA. © In the 1960s, John Glenn and other astronauts completely trusted the accuracy of the technology available at the time.
-(D) Many young people will likely find Katherine Johnson's autobiography inspiring.
-Question 7 Which passage from the Article best supports the notion that Katherine Johnson's work at NASA was more important than most astronauts likely realized at the time?
-(A) Her calculations helped push the U.S. space program forward.
+(B) Katherine Johnson was a respected public figure who enjoyed the spotlight during her career, which spanned three decades at NASA.

+© In the 1960s, John Glenn and other astronauts completely trusted the accuracy of the technology available at the time.

+D Many young people will likely find Katherine Johnson's autobiography inspiring.

+Which passage from the Article best supports the notion that Katherine Johnson's work at NASA was more important than most astronauts likely realized at the time?

+A Her calculations helped push the U.S. space program forward.
 But they also led to the technology necessary for satellite TV, accurate meteorology, and small computers (like laptops and iPhones).

 (B) To guard against this, he requested a human computer to run the equations that had been programmed into the computers.
-And he wanted it to be Katherine Johnson. © Johnson worked on numerous space missions.
+And he wanted it to be Katherine Johnson.

+© Johnson worked on numerous space missions.
 By 1962, she had earned a reputation for the accuracy of her calculations.

-space shuttle program.
+In her three decades at NASA, Johnson worked on many other missions.
+They included Project Apollo.
+(That's the famous one that landed astronauts on the moon for the first time, in 1969.)
+She also worked on the space shuttle program.